Service Level Agreement

 6.1 Subject to Paragraph 6.2, the Provider will:

-(a) Make back-ups of the Customer Materials stored on the Platform, A full backup will be made every night and transactional log backups at least every 15 mins for production databases.
+(a) Make back-ups of the Customer Materials stored on the Platform, a full backup will be taken every week and differential backups once daily for all production databases.

 6.2 In the event of the loss of, or corruption of, Customer Materials stored on the Platform being notified by the Customer to the Provider under Paragraph 2, the Provider shall if so directed by the Customer use all reasonable endeavours promptly to restore the Customer Materials from the most recent available back-up copy.